KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_deluge.md

 Never again a world without Source.

 And so this chapter ends
-where your entire book begins:
+where this entire book begins:

 In the truth that
 what is washed away